jbee/purejin/docs/index.md

 * bind any class/interface (no exceptions or special handling)
 * bind multiple values and receive them as array, list, set
 * use your list/set implementations instead of javas (is really easy)
-* bind different configurations with a single `if`
+* bind different configurations without a single `if`
 * bind in different scopes
 * use your own scopes/lifecycles (is really easy)
 * use your own provider interface to escape scoping problems (is really easy)